 Why does Cryos offer this guarantee?

 We understand that going through fertility treatment takes up energy and resources, and we want to offer you some comfort and support during the process.
 At Cryos, we have a dedicated focus on quality assurance, and our top priority is to ensure high-quality products and safe processes – all the way from donor screening to the fertility clinic’s handling of the donor eggs in your treatment.
 On average, most clients purchasing six donor eggs from Cryos will end up with more than one high-quality embryo.
 With our egg guarantee, we hope to give you peace of mind and reassurance of your success with Cryos donor eggs.
 Learn more about our success rates with donor eggs and how we screen our egg donors.

 Criteria to qualify for the Cryos Egg Guarantee

 - The fertility treatment must take place at a Cryos reference clinic.

 - An order of minimum 6 donor eggs from Cryos must be purchased and delivered to the fertility clinic.

 - The sperm used in the fertility treatment must contain a minimum of 5 million total motile (active) sperm cells with a morphology of 2% or higher (Kruger strict criteria).
+If you purchase donor sperm from Cryos, this equals 2xMOT5 or 1xMOT10 straw or higher.
 The sperm will be checked at the time of the egg warming/sperm thaw (prior to ICSI) to verify that it meets the required criteria.

 - The sperm may not have been retrieved through surgical procedures that require MESA, TESE or TESA (methods of sperm retrieval procedures).

-- Any history of sperm quality tests (like aneuploidy test, DNA fragmentation test, etc.) must provide favorable results.
+- Any history of sperm quality tests (like aneuploidy test, DNA fragmentation test, etc.) must provide favourable results.